luije87/documentation/csv.rst

 \*identifiable_type                 One of [User, Contact, Job, Appointment, Event].
 Case sensitive.
 \*identifier                        If the identifiable_type is a User or contact, this is email.
 Otherwise it is the import_identifier
-\*user_type                         If the identifiable_type is a User, the user_type must be specified. name                                The label name to apply.
+\*user_type                         If the identifiable_type is a User, the user_type must be specified. label_type                          Either 'normal' or 'public'.
+Defaults to 'normal'. name                                The label name to apply.
 =================================== ==================================================================